sergueik/springboot_study/basic-ucd/README.md

 while true ; do docker logs $SERVER_NAME ; sleep 60 ; done
 ```
 reveals no progress beyond that point.
 It needs an interactive run!
+There appears to be no way to put a carriage return into the process stdin (is there?).
 ```sh
 docker container stop $SERVER_NAME docker container rm $SERVER_NAME